m0nkeyplay/TenableIO/README.md

 ----

 **Searching and Exporting Scan Results - with options and in python3:**
-Search for one or a list of plugins in a scan or multiple scans and then download them.
-This one came about because people needed specific plugin info on a large scale, quickly.
-While ioExportQueue26.py is good to queue up for a nighltly download - this is geared more to a fire drill.
+Search for one or a list of plugins/hostnames in a scan or multiple scans and then download them.
+This one came about because people needed specific plugin/hostname info on a large scale, quickly.
+I will be working to combine them all with switches, but there are just so many at this point it seems easier to keep them separate.
+While ioExportQueue26.py is good to queue up for a nighltly download (and will be replaced by a python3 soon)- this is geared more to a fire drill.

 > ioSearchPluginQueue3.py

-> ioExportDownload3.py
+> ioSearchHostnameQueue3.py

-**Search plugins**
+**Search plugins - returns data on all hosts in the scan with x plugin(s)**
 *usage* `python3 ioSearchPluginQueue3.py --scan ScanNametoSearch (encompass spaces in search in quotes) --type nessus|csv --p PLUGINID | --f /path/to/file`

+**Search hostnames - returns all data on all host(s) in the specified scan**
+*usage* `python3 ioSearchHostnameQueue3.py --scan ScanNametoSearch (encompass spaces in search in quotes) --type nessus|csv --h HOSTNAME | --f /path/to/file`

 **Search description field** *(coming soon)*

+> ioExportDownload3.py

 Download is the same for each  *usage* `python3 ioExportDownload3.py`